JamesSkemp/words/content/post/searching-for-a-friend-the-quest-for-a-definition-of-friend-or-what-is-a-friend-or-relationships-with-others.md

 +++
-title = "Searching for a Friend: The Quest for a Definition of 'Friend' -or- What is a Friend? -or- Relationships with Others" summary = "What exactly is it that makes an individual a 'friend'?
+title = "Searching for a Friend: The Quest for a Definition of 'Friend' -or- What is a Friend? -or- Relationships with Others" description = "What exactly is it that makes an individual a 'friend'?
 Why is one person a 'friend', while another not, and yet another your 'best friend'?
 How should we define 'friend' in our lives?" draft = false comments = true date = "2002-10-29T00:01:00-06:00"